-Coordinating multi-agent teams is a challenging computational problem [10-12, 18, 33, 36].
+Coordinating multi-agent teams is a challenging computational problem [10, 12, 11, 18, 32, 35].
 In multi-agent settings, each agent observes other agents as part of the environment, causing the environment to appear dynamic and non-stationary.
 Further difficulty arises due to the issue of credit assignment, where it is difficult for each agent to deduce its own contribution to the team's success (especially when there are only global rewards).
-To solve these multi-agent challenges, many researchers in MARL [5] have pursued centralized training and decentralized execution.
+To solve these multiagent challenges, many researchers in MARL [5] have pursued centralized training and decentralized execution.
 Further extensions allow agents to exchange messages during execution, allowing for increased performance.
 Here, we present recent work in MARL.

-MARL with Centralized Critic - Some works extend variants of actor-critic algorithms to multi-agent settings and learn decentralized policy through centralized critics without explicit communication channels [9, 13, 23].
-MADDPG [23] is a MARL framework based on Deep Deterministic Policy Gradient, and can be applied in both cooperative and competitive scenarios.
-COMA [9] extends onpolicy actor-critic and proposes a counterfactual baseline to address the credit assignment problem.
+MARL with Centralized Critic - Some works extend variants of actor-critic algorithms to multi-agent settings and learn decentralized policy through centralized critics without explicit communication channels [23, 9, 13].
+MAD-DPG [23] is a MARL framework based on Deep Deterministic Policy Gradient, and can be applied in both cooperative and competitive scenarios.
+COMA [9] extends on-policy actor-critic and proposes a counterfactual baseline to address the credit assignment problem.
 While these works present critical improvements in the field of MARL, the ability to communicate and process information allows for much-increased performance.
 As we show in Section 6.4, the ability to communicate results in a 88.9% performance gain for our method.

 MARL with Communication - Recent works have enabled agents to communicate and exchange messages during execution.
 Differentiable Inter-Agent Learning (DIAL) [8] builds up limited-bandwidth differentiable discrete communication channels among agents.
-Comm-Net [37] extends to a continuous communication protocol designed for fully cooperative tasks.
+CommNet [36] extends to a continuous communication protocol designed for fully cooperative tasks.
 Agents receive averaged encoded hidden states from other agents and use the messages to make decisions.
 However, utilizing a sum or average of messages results in some information loss.
-IC3Net [35] uses a gating mechanism to enable the agents to decide when to communicate, and thus is amenable to competitive scenarios.
+IC3Net [34] uses a gating mechanism to enable the agents to decide when to communicate, and thus is amenable to competitive scenarios.
 However, both IC3Net and CommNet process messages with a simple average.
 The proper integration of these messages is critically important for communication, as displayed by the performance of our results in Section 6.
-TarMAC [7] achieves targeted communication with a signature-based softattention mechanism.
+TarMAC [7] achieves targeted communication with a signature-based soft-attention mechanism.
 The integrated signal for each agent is the weighted mean of values generated by all agents.
-This work does not explicitly consider when to communicate and whom to send messages or the topology of agent interactions, which can help save communication resources and process messages more elaborately and efficiently.
+IMAC [40] uses a scheduler to aggregate compact messages through reweighting all agents' messages, and achieves the state-of-the-art performance on multi-agent communication under limited bandwidth.
+Tar-MAC and IMAC do not explicitly consider "when" and "whom" or the topology of agent interactions, which can help save communication resources and process messages efficiently.
 ATOC [16], employs an attention mechanism to decide if an agent should communicate in its observable field.
 SchedNet [17] proposes a weight-based scheduler to pick agents who should broadcast their messages.
 However, both ATOC and SchedNet have to manually configure their communication groups.
-Our communication protocol intelligently decides when and with whom to communicate through a graph-attention based Scheduler resulting in a large performance gain (\approx 38% average increase in reward in our most difficult domain) compared to prior work.
+Our communication protocol intelligently decides when and with whom to communicate through a graph-attention based Scheduler resulting in a large performance gain ($\approx 38\%$ average increase in reward in our most difficult domain) compared to prior work.